 In summary, we can state that the power of unary quality indicators is restricted.
-Theorem 1 proves that there does not exist any comparison methods based on unary indicators that is $\triangleright$ -compatible and $\triangleright$ -complete at the same time.
-This rules out also other combinations, Table 2 shows which.
-It reveals that the best we can achieve is either
+Theorem 1 proves that there does not exist any comparison method based on unary indicators that is \triangleright -compatible and \triangleright -complete at the same time.
+This rules out also other combinations, Table III shows which.
+It reveals that the best we can achieve is either $\succ \succ$ -compatibility without any completeness, or \nvDash -compatibility in combination with \triangleright -completeness.
+That means we either can make strong statements ("A strongly dominates B") for only a few pairs $A \triangleright B$; or we can make weaker statements ("A is not worse than B," i.e., $A \succeq B$ or $A \parallel B$) for all pairs $A \triangleright B$.